 11. You will need to glance at your passenger door handle and when you see that’s in line with one of the white lines just stop gently and pause.
 This is your point of turn.
 When you get better, you may not need to stop.

-12. It’s very important to look all around you now before you turn the wheels Full lock to the left.
-By stopping this gives you time to make effective observations.
+12. It’s very important to look all around you now before you turn the wheels full lock to the left.
+By stopping, this gives you time to make effective observations.

-13. Let’s assume its clear, make sure the vehicle is moving slowly and then turn the steering wheel full lock to the left.
-As quickly as you can and avoid dry steering.
+13. Let’s assume its clear, make sure the vehicle is moving slowly and then turn the steering wheel full lock to the left as quickly as you can and avoid dry steering.

 14. Keep the full lock on, as you’re going backwards glance in both door mirrors.
 Shortly you should see a white line in your left door mirror and a white line in your right door mirror.
 When you see them both, they should look parallel.
 Stop at this point.
-If you are happy it’s even both sides then straighten your wheels to the right.
+If you are happy it’s even on both sides, straighten your wheels to the right.
 Avoid going full lock to the right.
 You want to straighten enough so the wheels are straight.
 On most cars it’s one and half turns to the right to straighten.

-16. It can be quite tricky judging when to stop, when you are going back into the bay.
+16. It can be quite tricky judging when to stop when you are going back into the bay.
 Here’s a few tricks that may help you.
 Firstly, see if there are any cars to the left or right of you.
 Looking at their back end can help you judge when to stop just by glancing to the side.
 Secondly, try looking over your left shoulder and look for posts, trees or walls.
 Thirdly, glance in both your door mirrors and see if you can see the kerb behind you, this often helps.
 Worst scenario, stop, pull the handbrake up, take it out of gear and open the door and look behind you.